Biography

 Artist’s Statement

 During my life as an artist there has been recurring themes in my paintings, they are a love for patterns and an equal love for colour.
+Patterns were all around me as a young child.
+Linoleum flooring, wallpaper and textiles, on the window or on me.
 I become so absorbed by natures combination of colour and patterns.
-Mother nature’s use of complimentary colours, repetition of petals and inside the petals, or in the leaves is a constant source of inspiration.
+Mother nature’s use of complimentary colours, repetition of shapes, the corolla and the calyx, or with the leaves is a constant source of inspiration.
 My obsessive and insatiable need to paint pattern and colour becomes satisfied when I create work using these elements.

 Since 1992 my focus has been trying to find a balance with the two and then pushing that balance.
 Currently, I do this by intensely exploring patterns.
 I create my own design, carve it out of rubber linoleum then pull prints from that block by hand.
 I brush acrylic paint on the rubber linoleum block because I enjoy the intimate and obvious irregularities of the brush stroke and the inconsistency of the paint, each stroke creating a genuine texture.
-After choosing a palette, I take many prints of different designs I created from Lino printing and I layer them on top of each other, using acrylic mediums and paint, working with transparency and opaqueness.
-I have also developed a technique using my digital elements.
+Most recently I discovered gel plate printing.
+With the gel plate I create mono prints of patterns, no two prints are alike.
+After choosing a palette, I take many prints of different gel plate designs along with Lino print and I layer them , using acrylic mediums and paint, working with transparency and opaqueness.
+I have also developed a technique incorporating my digital elements.
 I create these for my textile designs, keeping the integrity and shape of my naturally drawn line.This allows me great flexibility in image customization.
-I incorporate these elements into my mixedmedia collages, sources for my pattern making dirive from creating them myself or finding interesting preexitising ones with which I resonate.
+I incorporate these elements into my mixedmedia collages.
+Sources for my pattern making dirive from creating them myself or finding interesting preexitising ones with which I resonate.